-- 1. Identify the location and extent of the development footprint, including all areas of clearing to be assessed under the development application. - 2.
-Provide information on the proposed clearing method/s, and the targeted species.
-This should include details of how, when and where these methods will be undertaken. - 3.
-Demonstrate that clearing will not be undertaken by either of the following methods:
+- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
+Identify all habitat trees and mature trees in the proposed clearing area. - 3.
+Demonstrate how mechanical clearing will result in all of the following